 If you do want to open an account with Gatehouse Bank, it's worth noting that it only offers sharia accounts.
 These pay 'expected profit' rather than guaranteed interest, but we don't know of any instance in the past when it hasn't paid the expected rate.

 You could get higher interest rates and use them to go green

-If you want to help the environment but don't want to commit to such low rates, you could put your money in to a 'normal' savings account and then use the cash you get back from the higher rate of interest to go green.
+If you want to help the environment but don't want to commit to lower rates, you could put your money into a 'normal' savings account and then use the cash you get back from the higher rate of interest to go green.
 One way to do this would be to use the money to reduce your carbon footprint by putting it towards a carbon offsetting scheme.

 If you're comfortable with that, this self-offsetting route could work for you.
-If not, then you're likely better getting the lower returns from the 'green' banks or building societies above, and the peace of mind that comes with knowing your money's doing some good.
+If not, then you're likely better going for the 'green' banks or building societies above, and the peace of mind that comes with knowing your money's doing some good.